Home Travel Tips Vehicle Registration in Australia – Rego Guide

 3. The seller must provide and sign the ‘Registration Certificate’ or a receipt for his original purchase.
 The seller must provide a receipt that shows: names and adresses of the seller and buyer, the make, model, colour, the year of the car and the VIN (Vehicle Identification Number).
 The date of the sale and the price;

-4. The buyer delivers in-person to an MVR office: The form, the receipt, three documents providing proof of identity as well as proof of an address in the NT.
-A copy of a bank statement that shows the address in the NT should be enough;
+4. The buyer delivers in-person to an MVR office: The form, the receipt, three documents providing proof of identity as well as proof of an address in the NT (a copy of a bank statement that shows the address in the NT should be enough);

 5. The buyer pays the tax and transfer fee.

-Queensland
+Queensland (QLD)

 In this state, the steps are as follows:

 1. The seller must pass a technical inspection (Roadworthy) to obtain the Safety Certificate.
-This is valid for two months or 2000 kilometers.
+This is valid for two months or 2000 kilometres.
 It is therefore necessary to be in QLD to perform this check;

 2. The seller and buyer complete the “Vehicle Transfer Application Form” together;